Bira/octopus-carnival/_drafts/lphr-setting-assumptions.md

 Monster conversions used to be a big problem back when I started the Let's Read, but now I have enough DF monster books that I can swipe appropriate stat blocks for nearly every one of them.
 If I need to create new ones for specific foes, you can be sure I'll post them here.
-I will however

 ## Coming Up Next